-The Company has entered into an investment advisory agreement with GSV Asset Management (the "Advisory Agreement") in connection with its initial public offering.
+The Company entered into an investment advisory agreement with GSV Asset Management (the "Advisory Agreement") in connection with its initial public offering.
 Pursuant to the Advisory Agreement, GSV Asset Management will be paid a base annual fee of 2% of gross assets, and an annual incentive fee equal to the lesser of (i) 20% of the Company's realized capital gains during each calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of the Company's realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
-GSV Asset Management earned \$150,943 in base fees and \$0 in incentive fees for the three months ended June 30, 2011 as well as for the period from January 6, 2011 (date of inception) to June 30, 2011, of which \$78,461 was due to GSV Asset Management as of June 30, 2011.
+GSV Asset Management earned \$233,961 in base fees and \$0 in incentive fees for the three months ended September 30, 2011, and \$384,904 in base fees and \$0 in incentive fees for the period from January 6, 2011 (date of inception) to September 30, 2011.